janwidmer/lzb-select-dynamic/README.md

 ### Releasing

-- `git tag 1.0.0` to create a tag for the version to release
+- `git tag v1.0.0` to create a tag for the version to release
+- `git push origin v1.0.0` to push the tag to trigger the git action